Role of a leader

 Author: jaime menor jr

 A leader who has the power in harnessing peoples in a strategic way by influencing, inspiring and uniting them in achieving a common goal is what today’s every company are looking to fill their managerial level Job.
 They are called the most effective men and women they are the ones who can competently organize the cooperation and assistance of other people to accomplish goals and objectives.
 Their ability to negotiate, communicate, influence and persuade others to do things is their indispensable qualities of being a leader so their varied role in a forming stage of an organization is very important, perhaps even critical, to the success of the business.
 Below are the varied roles of a leader that I listed to helps leaders in pushing ideas and unlocking the hidden drivers and aspirations in bringing out the confidence of others:

-1. Creator of vision and shared values – Sharing vision is not just agreeing with an excellent idea, it is a particular rational picture of where the organization is going.
+1. Creator of vision and shared values – Sharing a vision is not just agreeing with an excellent idea, it is a particular rational picture of where the organization is going.
 The employee should be involved in the process of developing a shared vision and they also have to be challenged and anticipated to use that vision as a benchmark in making decisions about their job and learn in the process.

 In a true vision of influence organization, each individual is responsible for his or her actions, but the common good is placed in balance with individual interest.
 The relationships between individuals are described as caring (“malasakit”).
 Such caring is supported by open communication, made possible by a trust(Fawcett, 1996).

 It is critical to understand that the emergence of a strong, shared vision based on collective values provides the foundation for informed leadership, staff commitment, and sustained organizational growth.
 Visionary leadership blended with shared and collaborative strategies will provide support for Managers to invest time and effort needed to create the organization vision